Lana Turner: 1966–1985: Later films, television and theatre

-1986–1995: Illness and death
+Death

 Turner was a regular drinker and cigarette smoker for most of her life.
 During her contract with MGM, photographs that showed her holding cigarettes had to be airbrushed at the studio's request in an effort to conceal her smoking.
-In her early 60s, Turner stopped drinking to preserve her health, but she was unable to quit smoking.
+In her early sixties Turner stopped drinking to preserve her health, but she was unable to quit smoking.
 She was diagnosed with throat cancer in the spring of 1992.
 In a press release, she stated that the cancer had been detected early and had not damaged her vocal cords or larynx.
 She underwent exploratory surgery to remove the cancer, but it had metastasized to her jaw and lungs.
 After undergoing radiation therapy, Turner announced that she was in full remission in early 1993.
 The cancer was found to have returned in July 1994.

-In September 1994, Turner made her final public appearance at the San Sebastián International Film Festival in Spain to accept a Lifetime Achievement Award, and was confined to a wheelchair for much of the event.
-She died nine months later at the age of 74 on June 29, 1995, of complications from the cancer, at her home in Century City, Los Angeles, with her daughter by her side.
+In September 1994, Turner made her final public appearance at the San Sebastián International Film Festival in Spain to accept a Lifetime Achievement Award, and used a wheelchair for much of the event.
+She died nine months later on June 29, 1995, of complications from the cancer, at her home in Century City, Los Angeles, with her daughter, Cheryl, by her side.
+She was 74 years old.
 According to Cheryl, Turner's death was a "total shock", as she had appeared to be in better health and had recently completed seven weeks of radiation therapy.

 Turner's remains were cremated and given to Cheryl.
-Multiple accounts have the ashes still in Cheryl's possession, while other accounts say the ashes were scattered in the ocean, but which ocean and location varies by the sources.

-Cheryl and her partner Joyce LeRoy, whom Turner said she accepted "as a second daughter", inherited some of Turner's personal effects and $50,000 in Turner's will.
+Multiple accounts have the ashes still in Cheryl's possession, while other accounts say the ashes were scattered in the ocean, but which ocean and location vary by the sources.
+Cheryl and her partner, Joyce LeRoy, whom Turner said she accepted "as a second daughter", inherited some of Turner's personal effects and $50,000 in Turner's will.
 Her estate was estimated in court documents to be worth $1.7 million.
 Turner left the majority of her estate to her maid, Carmen Lopez Cruz, who had been her companion for 45 years and caregiver during her final illness.
 Cheryl challenged the will, and Cruz said that the majority of the estate was consumed by probate costs, legal fees and medical expenses.